 If you want to save while on the trip, bring your utilities with you.
 Don’t think of just ‘purchasing at the local grocery/ market’ for the things you’ll need.
 This could definitely lead to overspending.

 If you have a regular bag of toiletries with you, that’s even better!
-We do have one where it is filled with soaps, shampoos, toothpaste, lotion and all that.
-I regular check it before we go on a vacation and refill it when necessary.
+We do have one where it is filled with soaps, shampoos, toothpaste, lotion, and all that.
+I regularly check it before we go on a vacation and refill it when necessary.